 The unique approach that this pledge fundraising website involves, in addition to the traditional method of raising funds through individual pledge pages, is the inclusion of selling products such as watches and wrist bands.
 These products have been designed by and generously donated by Peter Beaton Inc, a company who has a passion for helping solve the worlds contaminated drinking water crisis.
 The products may be purchased from the pledge website online store, or they may be purchased directly from pledge participants who sign up to sell products at the time of registration.
 For a $1 registration fee, pledge participants will receive $500 worth of wristbands to sell.
 Participants sell the wristbands and enter offline donations via their personal pledge page.
 Monies not received or wristbands that are not returned within 7 days of the close of the fund drive are charged to the participants account.

-Another effective strategy that Darcy Creech of Hydrex Philanthropic has employed to meet her fundraising goals (last year’s goal was $46K in 30 days) is to create personal pledge pages for herself and each person who had traveled with her to Tanzania and saw the need for clean drinking water firsthand.
+Another effective strategy that Darcy Creech of Hydrex Philanthropic has employed to meet her fundraising goals (last year’s goal was $46K in 30 days) is to create personal fundraising pages for herself and each person who had traveled with her to Tanzania and saw the need for clean drinking water firsthand.
 With 30 people and a need to raise $46K, she set each person’s pledge goal to $1500.
 She found that each participant felt compelled to meet or exceed their goal as a matter of healthy competition with their peers.
 Darcy and her participants used Facebook (and other social media sites) and their own personal email lists to spread the word.
 Additionally, Darcy used Constant Contact to reach out to Peter Beaton customers and also ran two print ads in local magazines during the holiday season.